PrinsFrank/PrinsFrank.nl/_posts/2022-02-15-Optimizing-gitlab-pipelines-pt-1-basics.md

 We can take this caching even one step further: when dependencies are updated/downgraded/added/removed in multiple branches or there is a complex branch structure with different dependency versions, the packages might be downloaded by composer multiple times.

 Normally, composer prevents this by caching packages in a global package cache, but in our current setup that global cache is emptied between runs as we don't save any of it.
-Composer does supply us [with an option to specify in what folder we want to save that cache and where to read it from](https://getcomposer.org/doc/03-cli.md#composer-cache-dir).
+Composer does supply us [with an option to specify in what folder we want to save that cache and where to read it from](https://getcomposer.org/doc/03-cli.md#composer-cache-dir){:target="_blank" rel="noreferrer noopener"}.
 We can pass it along to our 'composer install' command, and make sure that cache is pushed to and pulled from:

 ```yml
 build-composer: